cardano-scaling/website/monthly/2025-03-monthly.md

 We explored mirror nodes to improve fault tolerance for Hydra heads.
 A participant can run multiple instances of `hydra-node` using the same `--hydra-signing-key` and `--cardano-signing-key`, allowing snapshot signing to continue even if one node goes down.

-Within an experiment we could confirm that this indeed works without changes to the `hydra-node`, but there are some caveats coming with it:
+Preliminary experiments showed this approach works without modifications to `hydra-node`, but:
  - Each additional node increases the number of messages submitted through the Hydra network
  - Too many mirrors of one party could imbalance the etcd quorum and make the network unavailable overall although there would be enough signers for the Hydra consensus.